CME211/notes/lecture-07.md

 * CUDA on Campus Day
 <http://icme.stanford.edu/events/nvidia-tech-talks-and-hands-labs>

+* Get your GitHub accounts!
+You need this to submit assignments from here on.
+We will not process last minute requests.

 ## Python object model

 Let's review and elaborate on Python's object model.
 Key things to always keep